Projective simulation with generalization: Results

 The probability $p_\mathrm{learn}(t)$ can be written as

-where the term $1/n(n+1)(n+2)$ corresponds to the probability of finding the rewarded path (labeled as ``$\infty$'' in Fig.~\ref{fig:NewColorAsymptotics}): $1/n$ is the probability that the environment presents the arrow ($x$),\footnote{Note that here we explicitly use the assumption that the number of actions equals the number of presented arrows ($n$).} then the probability to hop from the percept clip ($x$, color) to the wildcard clip ($x$, $\#$) is $1/(n+2)$, and the probability to hop from the wildcard clip ($x$, $\#$) to the ($x$) action clip is $1/(n+1)$.
-Finally, we take into account the fact that, before time $t$, the agent had $(t-1)$ attempts to take this path and be rewarded.
+where the term $1/n(n+1)(n+2)$ corresponds to the probability of finding the rewarded path (labeled as ``$\infty$'' in Fig.~\ref{fig:Fig6}(a)): $1/n$ is the probability that the environment presents the arrow ($x$), then the probability to hop from the percept clip ($x$, color) to the wildcard clip ($x$, $\#$) is $1/(n+2)$, and the probability to hop from the wildcard clip ($x$, $\#$) to the ($x$) action clip is $1/(n+1)$.
+Finally, we take into account the fact that, before time $t$, the agent had $(t-1)$ opportunities to take this path and be rewarded.

-The analytical approximation of the time-dependent efficiency of the PS, given in Eq.~(\ref{eq:AnalyticalApproximation}) is plotted on top of Fig.~\ref{fig:analyticsBasic} in dotted black, where it is shown to match the simulated curves well (in red).
-The difference in the very beginning is caused by assumption that all wildcard clips are present in the network from the very beginning, whereas the real agent needs several time steps to create them, thus reducing its initial success probability.
+The analytical approximation of the time-dependent performance of PS, given in Eq.~(\ref{eq:AnalyticalApproximation}) is plotted on top of Fig.~\ref{fig:Fig7}(a) in dotted black, where it is shown to match the simulated curves well (in red).
+The difference, which one can see in detail in Fig.~\ref{fig:Fig9}(a), in the very beginning is caused by the assumption that all wildcard clips are present in the network from the very beginning, whereas the real agent needs several time steps to create them, thus reducing its initial success probability.
 Nonetheless, after a certain number of time-steps the simulated PS agent starts outperforming the prediction given by the analytic approximation, because the agent can be rewarded for transition from the wildcard clip (arrow, \#) to the full wildcard clip (\#, \#), leading to higher success probability.
+Note that despite the described difference for early time steps, which is shown in Fig.~\ref{fig:Fig9}(a), both curves converge to the same value as one can see in Fig.~\ref{fig:Fig7}(a).